Head Start is guided by three principles:

 - Parent Engagement.

 Head Start is a family-centered program that recognizes that parents are their child’s first teachers, and the most important influence on their development.
 Educational experiences are designed to build upon each child and family’s development, and to help children foster a sense of pride in themselves, their families, and their culture.
 Head Start works in partnership with families to understand each family’s goals and needs and guide them toward success.
 Programs provide many opportunities to volunteer and become involved in parent leadership activities.
+Approximately one-quarter of all Massachusetts Head Start staff are current or former Head Start parents.

 - Building Community.
 Approximately one-third of the staff in Head Start programs are current or former Head Start parents who live in the cities and towns their programs serve.
 Head Start agencies also work collaboratively with other community organizations to assist Head Start families to meet their basic needs for food, shelter, health care, and employment.
 These partnerships support families as well as local businesses, which lead to stronger communities.